OpenMDAO/mphys/docs/basics/model_hierarchy.rst

 The multipoint group consists of scenarios which represent different conditions and/or types of multiphysics analyses to be performed.
 Within the scenario is the coupling group which represents the primary multiphysics problem for the scenario.

-See :ref:`model_assembly` for information an out to create this model heirarchy for a particular problem.
+See :ref:`model_assembly` for guidance on how to create this model hierarchy for a particular problem.

 :ref:`builders` are used to help populate these levels of the model hierarchy with subsystems from the solvers.
 :ref:`tagged_promotion` is used to promote specific variables to the level of scenario.